spencerdavis226/spencerdavis.dev/about.markdown

 ## Who I Am

-I’m Spencer Davis, a software engineer with a background in full-stack development and chemical engineering.
-I love technology, problem-solving, and building modern web applications.
+I’m Spencer Davis, a software engineer with a background in chemical engineering and full-stack development.
+I love technology, problem-solving, and crafting user-centric web applications.

 ## Background

-Before moving into software, I worked as a process engineer at Corning Inc., where I developed strong analytical and problem-solving skills.
-I earned my bachelor's degree in chemical engineering from the University of South Florida and my master’s from Cornell University.
-That background gave me a structured, methodical approach to tackling challenges, which I now apply to software development.
+Before coding, I honed my analytical skills as a process engineer at Corning Inc. (improving throughput by ~15%).
+I earned a B.S. in Chemical Engineering from the University of South Florida and an M.Eng. from Cornell.
+Alongside engineering, I explored music production and streaming—ventures that sharpened my adaptability and creativity.

-Along the way, I’ve also been involved in music production, content creation, and streaming.
-These experiences helped me develop adaptability, creativity, and an eye for user engagement—skills that carry over into web and software development.

 ## What I Do

-I specialize in full-stack web development, with a focus on JavaScript, React, and backend services.
-My work includes:
+I specialize in full-stack web development, focusing on JavaScript, React, Node.js, and Express.
+My current toolkit includes:

-- Building web applications with React, Node.js, and Express
-- Designing clean, intuitive user interfaces
-- Developing backend systems and working with databases like PostgreSQL and MongoDB
-- Contributing to open-source projects and continuously learning new technologies
+- **Front End**: React, CSS Modules, Responsive UI
+- **Back End**: Node.js, Express, REST APIs
+- **Databases**: MongoDB, PostgreSQL
+- **Testing & Deployment**: Jest, Vitest, CI/CD workflows
+- **Continuous Learning**: Swift, Python, plus game development concepts

 ## Approach to Development

-I focus on writing maintainable, scalable, and efficient code.
-Software should be built with strong architecture, clean code, and a user-first mindset.
-Whether I’m working on a project solo or collaborating on a team, I prioritize clear structure and long-term maintainability.
+I prioritize writing maintainable, scalable code that meets real user needs.
+Whether working solo or in a team, I emphasize robust architecture, clarity, and continuous improvement.

-## Interests and Goals
+## Interests & Goals

-- Building applications that improve user experiences and solve real problems
+- Delivering applications that elevate user experiences and solve real-world problems
-- Exploring game development and combining my passion for gaming with software engineering
+- Combining software engineering with my passion for gaming
+- Contributing to open-source projects and learning more about cloud and AI
-- Working with a team that values creativity, learning, and impactful development
+- Securing a **full-time** software engineering role with a team that values creativity and innovation
-- Expanding my knowledge of software architecture, cloud computing, and AI

 ## Let’s Connect

-I’m always open to discussing projects, collaborations, or anything tech-related.
+I’m always open to discussions about projects, collaborations, or anything tech-related.
 Reach me on [GitHub](https://github.com/spencerdavis226) or [LinkedIn](https://www.linkedin.com/in/davisspencer/).